-MFA students will be expected to attend selected theatre performances throughout and will be encouraged to participate in shared activities with the Bachelor in Acting (Hons) programme.
+MFA students will be expected to attend selected theatre performances throughout and will programme.

 Students will receive a copy of the timetable at the beginning of each term.
 All timetables are subject to change and students are expected to check the MFA notice board on a regular basis for any timetabling announcements.